Fuad-31/alx-system_engineering-devops/0x02-shell_redirections/README.md

-./6-third_line: this script displays the content of the third line of the file iacta ./7-file: this script creates a file containing Best School ./8-cwd_state: this script writes into the file ls_cwd_content the result of the command ls -la
+./6-third_line: this script displays the content of the third line of the file iacta ./7-file: this script creates a file containing Best School ./8-cwd_state: this script writes into the file ls_cwd_content the result of the command ls -la ./9-duplicate_last_line: this script duplicate the last line of the file iacta